LAAC-LSCP/laac-lscp.github.io/docs/create-a-new-dataset.md

 Importing LENA its files is usually straight forward because they cover the whole files and the information they contain is consistent.
 The only particularity is when you happen to have recordings that were split (see [above](#splitting-lena-recordings)).
 In this case, the timestamps need to be shifted by the duration of previous audios extracted from the same lena file.
 This shift is used as your negative <time-seek>.

 Example:
-We have the following `metadata/recordings.csv` file generated using information from the its files.
+We have the following `metadata/recordings.csv` file generated using information from the .its files.

 |recording_filename | duration | date_iso | start_time | session_id | child_id | its_filename | recording_device_type | experiment|
 |--- | --- | --- | --- | --- | --- | --- | --- | ---|